By the way, one clarification in his Financial Times article, they said that the top VA honcho, Dr. Petzel, was forced out.

 Yeah.

-And I know some of you say, Rush, rush, don't downplay this death panel business.
+And I know some of you say, Rush, Rush, don't downplay this death panel business.

-Hey, it we all know it's out there.
+Hey, we all know it's out there.

 I know the death panel is obviously a factor in certain cases, whether they want to admit it or not.